rulatt/RNA_editing_pipeline/README.md

 custom_bed: ""                 # Custom BED file for run_DNA_detection step (if not running run_BED_conversion step)

 coverage_threshold: 10         # Minimum coverage at the edited site
-frequency_threshold_min: 0.1   # Minimum Variant Allele Frequency
+frequency_threshold_min: 0.1   # Minimum Variant Allele Frequency in RNA-seq
-frequency_threshold_max: 0.95  # Maximum Variant Allele Frequency
+frequency_threshold_max: 0.95  # Maximum Variant Allele Frequency in RNA-seq
 KeepOneVar: true               # Keep only monoallelic RNA variant (true or false)
-StrictFiltering: true          # Keep only variant with no change in DNA corresponding position  (true or false)
+StrictFiltering: true          # Keep only RNA variant with no change in DNA corresponding position  (true or false).
+If set to false, RNA variant will be kept if matching DNA position has either no variant or a variant other than A>G or T>C
-KeepEditing: true              # Keep only A->G & T->C variants (true or false)
+KeepEditing: true              # Keep only A>G & T>C variants (true or false)
 </pre>